Beyzaugur000/android-flower-recognition-app/README.md

-# Android Flower Recognition App
+# AI Plant and Flower Recognition App

-An Android application developed using Java and TensorFlow Lite to classify flower images.
+An AI-powered Android application developed using Java and TensorFlow Lite to classify plants and flowers with deep learning models.

-Users can take a photo using the camera or upload an image from the gallery.
-The application processes the image with a deep learning model and predicts the flower type.
+Users can capture photos using the camera or upload images from the gallery.
+The application processes images using TensorFlow Lite models and predicts plant species in real time.

 ## Features
+- Plant and flower image classification
 - Camera image capture
 - Gallery image upload
-- Flower image classification
 - TensorFlow Lite integration
-- Real-time prediction results
+- Real-time prediction system
+- Multiple AI classification models
 - Interactive mobile interface

 ## Technologies